The guide to the Bridges of Madison County

 Oh, my, Bridge, what big teeth you have!

-Holliwell Covered Bridge graffiti
+Holliwell Bridge

 This bridge was my favorite.
 I loved the trusses that stick out from the bridge sides.
 Red is my favorite color, so the bridge’s color appealed to me.
 Holliwell is the longest of the Bridges of Madison County at 122 feet.
 It remains in its original 1880 location over the Middle River.